ClemensHofstadler/signature_gb/README.md

 ```
 A `LabelledModule` comes together with a monomial ordering and a module ordering for the signature-based
 computations.
 By default, the monomial ordering is inherited from the parent of the generators, i.e.,
 from the free algebra.
-The default module ordering is degree-over-position-over-term (dpot).
+The default module ordering is degree-over-position-over-term (DoPoT).

 To change the monomial ordering, an optional argument `monomial_order` can be provided.
 This argument can be set to a list of variables `monomial_order = [x1,x2,...,xn]`,